ASTON VILA - NORWICH 2 @3.00

 This is the equivalent of an "All Green Screen" on Betfair.

-There is no need to learn any complicated math's in order to Dutch or Arb.
+There is no need to learn any complicated math's

 An Excel spreadsheet can easily work out stakes as fast as you can type, and will also eliminate mathematical errors.